DC Plumbing License: How to Become a Plumber in Washington DC

 There’s no shortcut or easy button to becoming a plumber.
 You can’t rush the training it takes, but the essential skills you learn will last a lifetime.
 Almost every state requires plumbers to be licensed because it’s complicated work that affects everyone’s health and safety.

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and the District of Columbia employs 1,000 of them.
-The national number is projected to grow 5% from 2020 to 2030, adding 23,400 of these skilled workers to the ranks.
-In Washington, D.C., according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than triple that at 16% for plumbers, pipefitters, and steamfitters and even higher than that at 19% for helpers of pipelayers, plumbers, pipefitters, and steamfitters.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and the District of Columbia employs 1100 of them.
+The national number is projected to grow 2% from 2021 to 2031.
+In Washington, D.C., according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than triple that at 7% for plumbers, pipefitters, and steamfitters.

 » Want to grow your plumbing business?
 Click here to get a demo.